EyasuTeshome/shifttracker/becoming-a-remote-professional/mod-0-morning-session-problem-solving.md

 ## Problem solving as a developer

-In this activity, you will learn about problem-solving as a developer, and then share with each other your experiences of problem-solving this week.
+In this activity, you will learn about problem-solving as a developer, and then share with each other your experiences of problem-solving this week and consider where you can make improvements.

 ### Why is this important?